robiulhr/cute-express/docs/api_reference/api_reference_1.x.md

 ## Router

 A router object is an isolated instance of middleware and routes.
 You can think of it as a “mini-application,” capable only of performing middleware and routing functions.
-Every Express application has a built-in app router.
+Every Cute Express application has a built-in app router.

 A router behaves like middleware itself, so you can use it as an argument to [app.use()](/api_reference/api_reference_1.x.html#app-use-path-callback-callback) or as the argument to another router’s [use()](/api_reference/api_reference_1.x.html#router-use-path-function-function) method.

-The top-level express object has a [Router()](/api_reference/api_reference_1.x.html#tinyexpress-router) method that creates a new router object.
+The top-level cute express object has a [Router()](/api_reference/api_reference_1.x.html#cuteexpress-router) method that creates a new router object.

 Once you’ve created a router object, you can add middleware and HTTP method routes (such as get, put, post, and so on) to it just like an application.
 For example: